mkby/cloudbreak/README.md

 The database migration scripts run automatically by Cloudbreak by default, this migration can be turned off with the `-Dcb.schema.migration.auto=false` VM option.

 ### Periscope
-To run periscope from command line you have to run the below gradle command with the following list of JVM parameters:
+To run periscope from command line you have to run the below gradle command with the following list of JVM codeGrantFlowInitParams:

 ````
 ./gradlew :autoscale:bootRun -PjvmArgs="-Dperiscope.client.id=periscope \